-- Detailed records of telephone calls made or attempted and the results of those calls; and - 2.
-Copies of correspondence sent to you and any responses received.
+- Detailed records of telephone calls made or attempted and the results of those calls; and - Copies of correspondence sent to you and any responses received. - 3.
+The LEA's reasonable measures to obtain informed consent shall include correspondence sent by certified mail, return receipt requested.